 She was born on November 11, 1744.
+Her parents were William and Elizabeth Quincy Smith.
+They had a lot of money.
+She was born Abigail Smith Adams.
 National First Ladies' Library.
 Copyright, Attention: This website and its contents contain intellectual property copyright materials and works belonging to the National First Ladies’ Library and Historic Site and to other third parties.

 Captain John B. Denton, preacher, lawyer and soldier : Allen, William, 18th cent.
 DENTON, JOHN BUNYAN.
 John Bunyan Denton.
 An old view of the Denton County courthouse.

 (Picture of present day Denton County, Texas Courthouse by Frances McCoin) From Frontier Times, December 1931 by Judge J. M. Deaver El Paso, Texas The Indian raids into Grayson county and the slaying by them of various members of the Dugan, family in 1839; the Indian fights around old Fort English at the establishment of the first courts in Fannin county in 1840; and the massacre of the Ripley family in Titus county in April, 1841, resulted in the Tarrant expedition and the death of John B. A company of about 70 men was organized with Captain E. After a consultation it was decided that this village should be selected as headquarters for their future operation,,.